aka2148/CTF-Writeups/Nite/Stronk-Rabin.md

 The main issue with the encryption is that DEC was returning algebrais combination of secret values generated.
 Now :
--ENC allows exact recovery of N using algebra
+- ENC allows exact recovery of N using algebra
--DEC leaks partial factors of N
+- DEC leaks partial factors of N

 ## Script